CBI Due Diligence Process for Second Citizenship 2026

 High Political Exposure

 Politically Exposed Persons (PEPs) and their close associates are subject to enhanced due diligence under FATF Recommendation 12.
-Applicants with high political profiles, particularly from jurisdictions with elevated corruption risk indices, may face extended investigation or rejection on reputational grounds.
+Applicants with high political profiles, particularly from jurisdictions with elevated corruption risk indices, may face extended investigation or rejection.

 Undisclosed Associates or Dependents